-5 Spending Policy
+Spending Policy 5

-- The Foundation's spending is defined as annual grants plus operational and capital 5.1 expenditures. - The Foundation's Spending Policy is to spend 4.5% of the Trust Fund's closing 5.2 market value averaged over the previous 20 quarters. - No annual grants will be permitted if this spending results in the Foundation's 5.3 Trust Fund (net assets) falls below the Foundation's Real Capital. - The Spending Policy is to be read in conjunction with the Foundation's Reserving 5.4 Policy.
+- The Foundation's spending is defined as annual grants plus operational and capital 5.1 expenditures. - The Foundation's Spending Policy is to annually spend 4.5% of the Trust Fund's 5.2 closing market value averaged over the previous 20 quarters. - No annual grants will be permitted if spending results in the Foundation's Trust 5.3 Fund (net assets) falling below the Foundation's Real Capital. - The Spending Policy is to be read in conjunction with the Foundation's Reserving 5.4 Policy.

-6 Investment Objectives
+Investment Objectives 6

-- In order to achieve the desired level of spending while preserving and enhancing the Fund's purchasing power over time, the real (i.e. inflation-adjusted) return target for the portfolio should be at least the spending rate. - The Foundation's investment objective is to achieve a return in excess of inflation 6.2 (as measured by CPI) plus 4.5% over rolling 5-year periods. - The Investment Committee recognises that the 4.5% target is a long-term target 6.3 and may not be achieved in every measurement period. - The base currency of the Portfolio is New Zealand dollars and all performance measures are to be calculated therein.
+- 6.1 In order to achieve the desired level of spending while preserving and enhancing the Fund's purchasing power over time, the real (i.e. inflation-adjusted) return target for the portfolio should be at least the spending rate. - The Foundation's investment objective is to achieve a portfolio return of inflation (as measured by CPI) plus 4.5% over rolling 5-year periods. - The Investment Committee recognises that the 4.5% target above CPI is a long-6.3 term target and may not be achieved in every measurement period. - The base currency of the Portfolio is New Zealand dollars, and all performance measures are to be calculated therein.